ludwig-ai/ludwig-docs/docs/faq.md

 # Can I use Ludwig models in production?

 Yes!
-Ludwig models can be exported to Neuropod, MLFlow, and Torchscript.
+Ludwig models can be exported to MLflow and Torchscript.
 `ludwig serve` provides basic POST/GET serving endpoints, powered by FastAPI.

 If you are interested in a more sophisticated, hosted cloud infrastructure